keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 keptndemoapp   2s
 ```

-Keptn also creates a new application version every time you increment the `version` label..
+Keptn also creates a new application version every time you increment the `version` label.

 The `PHASE` will change as the deployment progresses.
 A successful deployment is shown as `PHASE=Completed`